sajjadGG/book-python/stdlib/datetime/datetime.rst

 * Python defines Monday as zero
 * ISO defines Monday as one

+``date`` object methods.
+Python defines Monday as zero.
+ISO defines Monday as one:

 .. code-block:: python
-    :caption: ``date`` object methods.
-Python defines Monday as zero.
-ISO defines Monday as one

     from datetime import date